MachineLearningBCAM/Adaptive-nearest-neighbours-for-partial-labels/README.md

 # Adaptive-nearest-neighbours-for-partial-labels
-The proposed files implement the Adaptive Nearest Neighbors method for Partial Labels (PL A-kNN) presented in .
+The proposed files implement the Adaptive Nearest Neighbors method for Partial Labels (PL A-kNN) presented in AISTATS 2026.
 ## Code

 All MATLAB source files are located in the `code/` folder.